Kangji/incubator-nemo/README.md

 ```
 ## Resource Configuration
-`-executor_json` command line option can be used to provide a path to the JSON file that describes resource configuration for executors.
-Its default value is `config/default.json`, which initializes one of each `Transient`, `Reserved`, and `Compute` executor, each of which has one core and 1024MB memory.
+`-executor_info` command line option can be used to provide a path to the JSON/XML file that describes resource configuration for executors.

 ### Configurable options
 * `num` (optional): Number of containers.
 Default value is 1